Lodi2244/tictactoe/README.md

 One file by class (check tictactoe directory)

-A tictactoe is a game for 2 players, witch put their signs on a board The board is a 3x3 square , each square called a cell can have 3 values: nill or the signs of players.
-The winner is the player who puts a consecutive combinaison of 3 signs.
-Each turn, players switch and if there is no winner when grid is full, then game stop as a tie.
+A tictactoe is a game for 2 players, which put their signs on a board The board is a 3x3 square , each square called a cell can have 3 values: nil or the signs of players.
+The winner is the player who puts a consecutive combination of 3 signs.
+Each turn, players switch and if there is no winner when grid is full, then game stops as a tie.

 4 classes to resume this intro :
   1. Game